andrew/ultimate-awesome/README.md

 - [Amazing-Python-Modules](https://github.com/clementwzk/Amazing-Python-Modules) - A sorted list of the best python modules, famous or not. .
 - [awesome-modeling-simulation](https://github.com/comp-physics/awesome-modeling-simulation) - Resources for learning about modeling and simulation.
 - [awesome](https://github.com/ComputationalPhysiology/awesome) - Awesome list for Computational Physiology.
-- [fucking-awesome-css](https://github.com/correia-jpv/fucking-awesome-css) - 🎨 A curated contents of amazing CSS :) With repository stars⭐ and forks🍴.
 - [fucking-awesome-guidelines](https://github.com/Correia-jpv/fucking-awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-sass](https://github.com/correia-jpv/fucking-awesome-sass) - 🎨 Curated list of awesome Sass and SCSS frameworks, libraries, style guides, articles, and resources.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-wpo](https://github.com/correia-jpv/fucking-awesome-wpo) - 📝 A curated list of Web Performance Optimization.
 Everyone can contribute here!
 With repository stars⭐ and forks🍴.